elasticsearch-dump/elasticsearch-dump/README.md

 --csvSkipRows
                     If number is > 0 then the specified number of parsed rows will be skipped (default : 0)
+--csvMaxRows
+                    If number is > 0 then only the specified number of rows will be parsed.(e.g. 100 would return the first 100 rows of data)
+                    (default : 0)
 --csvTrim
                     Set to true to trim all white space from columns.
                     (default : false)